 A common shrub throughout the warmer areas of the United States, heavenly bamboo (Nandina domestica and hybrids) grows 6 to 10 feet tall and about half as wide, although smaller cultivars are available.
 This semi-evergreen shrub sports showy white flower clusters in the spring and persistent, bright red berries in the fall and winter.
 Nandinas are easy to grow and make good additions to shrub borders and foundation plantings.
 They're hardy in U.S. Department of Agriculture plant hardiness zones 6b through 9b.
-Does this Spark an idea?

 Site heavenly bamboo in full sun or partial shade in soil that stays moist but not soggy.
 Nandinas are not particular as to the type of soil or its pH.
 The foliage takes on a reddish tint in full sun.